 Text by: David Guerrero Berger • Photos: Danilo Rottigni from Homes & Living

-The idea that acquiring “ejido” land in Mexico is a very complicated matter is still a persistant myth, and for the most part untrue.
+The idea that acquiring “ejido” land in Mexico is a very complicated matter is still a persistent myth, and for the most part untrue.
 Just mentioning the term "ejido" to a prospective buyer usually creates uncertainty due to the idea that there is little legal jurisdiction involved.

 If we add to this underlying fear the recent news about problems that have surrounded some high-profile ejido property transactions, most notably in the case of the new Pemex refinery or even going back to the Atenco case where the alternate airport was going to be built, the situation could look bleak for some.

-Nevertheless, the cold reality is that a very large percentage of real estate in Mexico, which is potentially of interest to foreign investors, would fall under the “ejido” or communal property designation.
+Nevertheless, the cold reality is that a very large percentage of real estate in Mexico, which maybe is of interest to foreign investors, would fall under the “ejido” or communal property designation.
 Many are part of important projects which are successful in their own right.

 What many people may forget is that over half of all existing land in Mexico are ejido property, both along the coastline or in the country`s heartland.
-As such, this article serves to illustrate the very real possibilities of purchasing ejido lands and informing prospective buyers to help in their decision making process.
+As such, this article serves to illustrate the very real possibilities of purchasing ejido lands and informing prospective buyers to help in their decision-making process.

-Before 1992, investing in ejido property WAS difficult, because agrarian laws prohibited the sale of this comunal land and on a whole any commercial activity was very restricted when dealing with ejidos.
+Before 1992, investing in ejido property WAS difficult, because agrarian laws prohibited the sale of this communal land and on a whole, any commercial activity was very restricted when dealing with ejidos.
 But as a result of the 27th constitutional amendment and the creation of the new Agrarian Law by the Mexican president at the time, Carlos Salinas de Gortari, a Program for the Certification of Ejido Rights was created.
 The major achievement of this program was in providing a legal framework and formal recognition of ejidal lands through documents certified by the National Agrarian Register and established the possibility of private ownership if ejidal owners were willing to sign over the properties.

 The formal registration of ejidal lands has provided a solid legal basis not only for the ejido communal owners but also for third parties interested in acquiring them.
 As a result, there are projects currently in development or already operating which have stemmed from agreements between ejidos and private companies in the real estate, tourism, agricultural, industrial and ecological sectors, with positive results on both sides.

-There are many aspects to take into consideration when discussing a successful investment in this field, but one in particular comes to mind and that is a heightened social sensitivity.
-It is highly recommendable that investors take into consideration the sometimes centuries old customs and traditions surrounding ejidal properties, going as far as to make provisions for the local inhabitants basic needs in order to achieve harmony in the community.
+There are many aspects to take into consideration when discussing a successful investment in this field, but one, in particular, comes to mind and that is a heightened social sensitivity.
+It is highly recommendable that investors take into consideration the sometimes centuries-old customs and traditions surrounding ejidal properties, going as far as to make provisions for the local inhabitants' basic needs in order to achieve harmony in the community.
 Both sides must approach the investment opportunity as a mutually beneficial venture, a capital investment on one side and a chance to create new jobs on the other side.
-In this way the future of a project that originates with ejido lands is much stronger and would avoid any potential fallout.
+In this way, the future of a project that originates with ejido lands is much stronger and would avoid any potential fallout.

-On the other hand, it is important for all parties to be aware of the need to fully cumply with the letter of the law and ensure that all agreements made between both sides be handled through the proper legal framework in order to guarantee a fair and just solution to any possible conflicts that may arise.
-Proper legal recourses exist in ejidal legislation which regulate and allow for the settlement of disputes.
+On the other hand, it is important for all parties to be aware of the need to fully comply with the letter of the law and ensure that all agreements made between both sides be handled through the proper legal framework in order to guarantee a fair and just solution to any possible conflicts that may arise.
+Proper legal recourses exist in ejidal legislation which regulates and allow for the settlement of disputes.

 David Guerrero Berger is an attorney who founded and directs the law firm Guerrero Asesoria Juridica S.C. and has over twenty years` experience in agrarian and real estate law.
 His firm is formed by a group of specialized professionals with corporate offices in Mexico City and branches in several states throughout Mexico.
 Their clients include numerous national firms and even multinational corporations as well as many prestigious investors.